 Google Docs users will suffer when it comes to meeting note organization.
 With only folders and search to help keep things organized, Google Docs tends to devolve into chaos without careful management.

 It’s not uncommon for laptops to be brought to meetings these days, but many meeting-goers prefer to have mobile apps as well.
 Most of the free note-taking apps for meetings offer mobile apps.
-While Hugo’s mobile app is promising, it is still in beta and expected to be released late 2019 / early 2020 (followed closely by iPadOS and MacOS apps).
-Sign up for the Hugo iOS app beta program.

 Additionally, while most meetings take place somewhere that hopefully has WiFi, it’s worth noting that Evernote, OneNote, and Notion have stand-alone desktop apps for macOS and Windows that allow for offline edits as well.